KaranJanjua/assignment/specification.md

 	- Clean histories are important!
 		+ But don't go overboard (refer to Week 4 Lecture)
 	- Portions of the marking (`Git`) are primarily _individual_, and the mark that you receive won't always match the rest of the group.

+**The assignment specification may change**.
+Changes will be discussed in lecture, and added to the gitlab repository.

 # The Scenario
 The supplied code is the first alpha of a cash register program.